"License to Kill" or Public Safety? A Controversial Law on Stray Dogs in Turkey

 Directive 98/58/EC of the European Parliament prohibits unnecessary euthanasia and requires Member States to adopt animal welfare policies.
 Article 13 of the Treaty of Lisbon recognizes dogs as “sentient beings” and emphasizes the need to protect their rights.

 By implementing similar programs, Turkey could bring stray animal populations under control.
-It would be helpful if the campaign against the new law were to gain international traction, particularly in Europe: organizations such as the Eurogroup for Animals could provide financial and technical support for sterilization and adoption projects in Turkey.
+It would be helpful if the campaign against the new law were to expand internationally, particularly in Europe: organizations such as Eurogroup for Animals could provide financial and technical support for spay/neuter and adoption projects in Turkey.

-Ultimately, while this new law aims to strengthen public safety in the short term, it seriously jeopardizes animal welfare and social harmony in the long term, particularly with regard to peaceful coexistence with these animals.
+Ultimately, this new law, while intended to strengthen public safety in the short term, seriously jeopardizes animal welfare and social harmony in the long term in terms of peaceful coexistence with these animals.
 It would be desirable to repeal this law and replace it with more inclusive and humane legislation, drawing inspiration from the animal welfare standards in force in the European Union.

 In 1789, the English philosopher Jeremy Bentham himself wrote:

 “What […] criterion should mark the line that cannot be crossed?
 Is it the ability to reason, or perhaps the ability to speak?
-But an adult horse or dog is an animal incomparably more rational—and also more talkative—than a newborn, a one-week-old, or even a one-month-old child.
+But an adult horse or dog is an animal that is incomparably more rational—and also more articulate—than a child who is one day old, or one week old, or even one month old.
 But even if they weren’t, what difference would it make?”

 Bernur Açıkgöz, Professor of Economics, Katip Celebi University and Marc Willinger, Professor of Economics, Behavioral and Experimental Economics, University of Montpellier